 Vehicle bodyshop owners have a requirement to control the risks and exposure to harmful substances in car spray booth ovens, which fall under the COSHH Regulation 9 guidance.
 They have a responsibility to their employees and others who have access to their spray booths, paint mixing room and use of other equipment such as dust extraction systems and weld fume arms to ensure relevant guidelines are followed and their equipment is managed safely.
 With particular reference to spray booth oven equipment Process Guidance note PG6/34(b) defines how best to meet requirements, in terms of what spray booth testing should be carried out and the levels and types of filtration systems to be used are.

-Spray Booth Testing Carried Out According to HSE Legislation
+Paint Spray Booth Risk Assessment According to HSE Legislation

-AGM Services Spray Booth Testing Carried Out By Qualified Engineers
+Spray Booth Design Requirements Tested By Qualified Engineers

-All our spray booth engineers are required to undertake on-going training and assessment to ensure they are fully conversant with new legislation, guidelines and best practices across all types of spray booth testing.
+All our spray booth engineers are required to undertake on-going training and assessment to ensure they are fully conversant with new spray booth regulations, guidelines and best practices across all types of spray booth testing.
 AGM spray booth engineers carry out the following spray booth testing methods that are required under EPA, COSHH PAS125 Kitemark and manufacturer & insurer Audit requirements.

 Mist Clearance test

 As mentioned above, the purpose of this test is to measure the time it takes for isocyanate particles to be cleared from the spray booth.
-To conduct this test the spray booth engineer fills the spray booth with smoke and accurately measures how long it takes to extract the smoke.
+To conduct this test the spray booth engineer fills the car spray booth oven with smoke and accurately measures how long it takes to extract the smoke.
 Arrange spraybooth mist clearance testing online.

 Local Exhaust Ventilation (LEV) Tests

 LEV is an engineering control system to reduce exposures to airborne contaminants such as dust, mist, fume, vapour or gas in a workplace.
-AGM Services can undertake LEV test on various equipment which can be found in a typical bodyshop such as: spray booth ovens, dust extraction systems, paint mixing rooms, gun cleaning rooms, weld fume extraction arms, ventilated preparation benches and exhaust extraction systems.
+AGM Services can undertake spray booth LEV testing on various equipment which can be found in a typical bodyshop such as: spray booth ovens, dust extraction systems, paint mixing rooms, gun cleaning rooms, weld fume extraction arms, ventilated preparation benches and exhaust extraction systems.
 Learn more about spray booth lev tests.

 Breathing Air Quality Testing